Finding a dog trainer whose training approach gels with your personal philosophy can be difficult, but there are some great names out there.

 - A trainer who specializes in your specific needs if you are dealing with a particular behavioral problem.

-- A trainer who provides the type of training you are looking for: one on one training sessions, group training classes, boarding training, etc.
+- A professional who provides the type of training you are looking for: one on one training sessions, group training classes, boarding training, etc.

 Best Dog Trainers: Experience

 Can a newcomer be a top dog trainer?
-Sure, but picking a trainer who has experience will also give you the opportunity to see the results of their program, get references, and talk to other people about their approach, research trainer reviews and read about them, and find out more about what they do.
+Sure, but picking a trainer who has experience will also give you the numerous opportunities like

 Best Dog Trainers: Results